 (H) STARTUP – The Resource is On-Line and in a start-up sequence and is not eligible for an Ancillary Service award, unless coming On-Line in response to a manual deployment of ERCOT Contingency Reserve Service (ECRS) or Non-Spinning Reserve (Non-Spin).
 This Resource Status is only to be used for Real-Time telemetry purposes;

-(I) OFFQS – Off-Line but available for SCED deployment and to provide ECRS and Non-Spin, if qualified and capable.
+(I) OFFQS – Off-Line but available for SCED deployment and to provide ECRS, Non-Spin, and DRRS, if qualified and capable.
 Only qualified Quick Start Generation Resources (QSGRs) may utilize this status;

 (J) ONSC – Resource is On-Line operating as a synchronous condenser and available to provide Responsive Reserve (RRS) and ECRS, if qualified and capable, and for commitment by RUC, but is unavailable for Dispatch by SCED.
 For SCED, Resource Base Points will be set equal to the telemetered net real power of the Resource available at the time of the SCED execution; and